Category:

 Early Life

-Bek David Campbell was born on July 8th of 1970 in Los Angeles, California.
-Raised in a Jewish family by two artists, Beck grew up in a rooming house near downtown Los Angeles.
-The family struggled to make ends meet, and Beck was eventually sent to live with his paternal grandparents in Kansas.
-He also spent time living in Europe with his maternal grandmother.
+Bek David Campbell was born on July 8, 1970, in Los Angeles, California.
+Raised in a Jewish family by two working artists, Beck grew up in modest circumstances, spending part of his childhood in a rooming house near downtown Los Angeles.
+Financial instability was a constant presence in his early years, and at various points he lived with his paternal grandparents in Kansas and later with his maternal grandmother in Europe.
+These frequent relocations exposed him to a wide range of cultures and musical influences at a young age.

 Beck Hansen